LL Cool J’s Wife, Simone Smith, Celebrates 15 Years Beating Cancer Like A Boss

 Rapper and actor LL Cool J has been in the entertainment business since 1984 with a string of hits, awards, movies, TV shows and more under his belt.
-Many people can recite some of his lyrics and lines, awards and maybe even his favorite workout or foods, but most don’t know much about his, Simone Smith.
-With the launch of her jewelry line called SIS (Simone I. Smith) Jewelry, this mother of four is an entrepreneur and a survivor.
+Many people can recite some of his lyrics and lines, awards and maybe even his favorite workout or foods, but most don’t know much about his wife, Simone Smith.
+With the launch of her jewelry line called SIS (Simone I. Smith) Jewelry, this mother of four is an entrepreneur and a cancer survivor.

 In 2004, Simone was diagnosed with a rare type of bone cancer called chondrosarcoma.
 After her stage III diagnosis, the family, especially Mr. “Cool J” himself, stopped everything in order to be with her and to assist her on the road to recovery.

 In her own words, Simone says, “I was absolutely devastated.
 I probably cried for about 10 days on and off because I didn’t believe this was happening to me.”

 “I have a piece of jewelry, that when it’s purchased, proceeds go towards the American Cancer Society.
 The reason why I did that is because back in 2004, I had a very invasive surgery done because they found a chondrosarcoma tumor in my tibia bone.
 So I had an invasive surgery called microvascular reconstructive surgery, and they had to remove my whole tibia bone and replace it with my fibular bone from my left leg.
 It took me almost 2 1/2 years to learn how to walk again. “